About Bluebook Digital Testing

 Bluebook releases occasionally require a new deployment.
 Find out if you need to update Bluebook.

-If students who attend your school are using a managed device to take the SAT at an international test center, install Bluebook early to give them time to set up the exam, take full-length practice tests, and explore Bluebook tools and features.
+If students who attend your school are using a managed device to take the SAT at a weekend test center, install Bluebook early to give them time to set up the exam, take full-length practice tests, and explore Bluebook tools and features.

 SAT preview questions and full-length practice tests are available now to any student.